galaxy001/gfwtools/Help.md

 You can find all available servers [here](https://github.com/clowwindy/shadowsocks/wiki/Ports-and-Clients#server-side).

-Some FAQ is in the [Trobleshooting](https://github.com/clowwindy/shadowsocks/wiki/Troubleshooting).
+Some FAQs are in the [Troubleshooting](https://github.com/clowwindy/shadowsocks/wiki/Troubleshooting) page of the Wiki.

 Build (For developers)
 ----------------------